-Smadar’s beautiful description of her emotions creates an impression of removing a heavy burden from her shoulders that many of autistic individuals and their relatives have described in their interviews.
-The sudden landing after floating the entire life between diagnoses and experts was coupled with a sense of belonging and unfamiliar understanding.
-Preventing diagnosis in adulthood, therefore, means keeping individuals and their families in a dark fog and continues search.
+Smadar’s moving description of her emotions creates an impression of removing a heavy burden from her shoulders, similar to what many autistic individuals and their relatives described in their interviews.
+The sudden landing after floating for their entire life between diagnoses and experts was coupled with a sense of belonging and unaccustomed understanding.
+Preventing diagnosis in adulthood, therefore, means keeping individuals and their families in a dark fog and a state of continuous searching.

-Yet not allowing diagnosis in the public healthcare system have additional serious implications on autistic adults’ health.
-First, as been extensively discussed above and in the previous chapter autistic individuals require suited care and accommodations.
-Not having a title of autism means preventing autistic adults mitigated care and a serious direct harm on their health.
-Second, diagnosis is the preliminary criteria for services supplied by MOLSA and other governmental authorities for autistic adults, services that are prevented from individuals without diagnosis.
-Tze'ela, a psychologist working with autistic adults, summarized the importance of diagnosis briefly:
+Not allowing a diagnosis of autism in the public healthcare system also has serious implications for the health of autistic adults.
+First, as has been extensively discussed above and in the previous chapter, autistic individuals require appropriate care and accommodation.
+Not having a diagnosis of autism means preventing autistic adults from accessing mitigated care and causes serious, direct harm to their health.
+Second, a diagnosis is the preliminary criterion necessary to be able to access services provided by MOLSA and other governmental authorities for autistic adults, services that are unavailable to individuals without a diagnosis.
+Tze’ela, a psychologist working with autistic adults, briefly summarized the importance of a diagnosis:

-“Diagnosis for individuals on the spectrum, for adults and I assume that also for children, is a very important landmark.
+Diagnosis for individuals on the spectrum, for adults and I assume that also for children, is a very important landmark.
 Life is really splitting to before and after, when the after holds all kind of options.
-Whether it is residential arrangements, or employment, or rehabilitation, or connection to the autism community and all it has to offer,” (Tze'ela, a psychologist working with autistic adults)
+Whether it is residential arrangements, or employment, or rehabilitation, or connection to the autism community and all it has to offer (Tze’ela, a psychologist working with autistic adults).

-Tze’ela recapped in these few sentences the importance of autism diagnosis as a port of entry to a verity of services that are prevented from those who are not diagnosed.
-It is crucial to briefly delay on the last point Tze’ela raised about the autism community.
-The door to the autistics’ community, the community of individuals on the autism spectrum is often open for individuals that are not formally diagnosed with autism.
-Because members in this community usually recognized alternative diagnosis methods such as peer acceptance, the community is accessible also to those who are not formally diagnosed.
-The autism community, however, which also includes parents’ organizations that provide additional services for autistic adults and their families, such as support groups or personal relation courses often do demand formal diagnosis as an entry key.
-Thus, diagnosis is important both to personal relief, and as an entry key to the verity of services that do exist.
+Tze’ela recapped in these few sentences the importance of a diagnosis of autism as a port of entry to a variety of services that are unavailable to those who are not diagnosed.
+It is crucial to briefly discuss the last point Tze’ela raised, about the autism community.
+The door to the autistic community, the community of individuals on the autism spectrum, is often open for individuals who have not been formally diagnosed with autism.
+This is because members of this community usually recognize alternative diagnosis methods, such as peer acceptance; therefore the community is also accessible also to those without a formal diagnosis.
+The autism community, however, which also includes parents’ organizations that provide additional services for autistic adults and their families, such as support groups or personal relationships courses, often does demand a formal diagnosis as a condition of entry.
+Thus, diagnosis is important both for personal relief and as an “entry key” to the variety of services that do exist.

-This entry key has an additional implication on the collective level.
-Not having the diagnosis means not being formally considered and measured as part of the autistic community.
-Therefore, the main damage that it inflicts by preventing services is on autistic adults that would not be counted in formal measurements, making this discrimination invisible and harder to account for.
-In this regard this policy is further marginalizing the social position of autism as it prevents from its members to be recognized as part of it, and from the full scale of autistic needs to be recognized by the authorities.
+This entry key has an additional implication at the collective level.
+Not having a diagnosis means not being formally considered and counted as part of the autistic community.
+Therefore, the main damage that it inflicts is on autistic adults who would not be counted in formal assessments, making this discrimination invisible and thus harder to account for.
+In this regard, this policy further marginalizes the social position of autism, as it prevents its members from being recognized as part of it and it prevents the full scale of autistic needs from being recognized by the authorities.

-It should be stressed that individuals from across the spectrum are misdiagnosed in childhood, especially in underprivilege communities as covered in the literature review under the section of inequalities.
-Dr. Yair a psychiatrist working with autistic adults in the community and conducts private diagnosis of autism described the individuals that are usually arrive to his clinic for this purpose:
+It should be stressed that many individuals from across the autism spectrum are misdiagnosed in childhood, especially in underprivileged communities, as covered in the literature review under the section on inequalities.
+Dr. Yair, a psychiatrist working with autistic adults in the community and who offers private services for the diagnosis of autism, described the individuals who generally arrive at his clinic for this purpose: